Stringy power operations in Tate K-theory: Thom classes

 Assume that $X^g$ is connected.
 The bundle $V_1$ is the bundle of $g$-fixed points of $V\at{X^g}$, and the $g$-fixed points of the Thom space of $V$ are, as a $C_g$-space, homeomorphic to the Thom space $\(X^g\)^{V_1}$ of $V_1$.

 Assume first that $g$ acts trivially on $V\at{X^g}$, then $V_1=V\at{X^g}$, and (\ref{str-decomp-Eqn}) contains only the terms with integral powers of $q$.
 This case was treated in \cite{Haynes:loops}, we shortly recall the discussion there: Since $V$ is oriented, $V_\CC$ is an $\on{SU}$-vector bundle.
-Hence it has a $\Spin(4d)$ structure as well as a complex structure with trivial determinant bundle and we have
+Hence it has a $\Spin(4d)$ structure as well as a complex structure with trivial determinant bundle and we have have an equality of the $\widehat A$-Euler class and the Todd genus Euler class